Macedonia for the Macedonians: History

-William Gladstone
+William Gladstone and contemporaries

-It was raised by the British politician William Ewart Gladstone in 1897, in an often misquoted 1897 citation, when he promoted the idea on some kind of mini-Balkan Federation in this region.
-Gladstone appealed for the right of self-determination of the peoples who resided in the region, while Britain regarded the creation of an autonomous Macedonia with a Christian governor as a possible solution of the Macedonian issue.
-By the term "Macedonians", some authors believe Gladstone had in mind the various ethnic groups residing in Macedonia, such as Bulgarians, Greeks, Jews, Turks, Aromanians and Albanians; not an imagined "Macedonian" ethnic group.
-Marin V. Pundeff summarizes that "Macedonia, in Gladstone's phrase, was for the Macedonians, that is, not only for the Bulgarian element... but for all the other ethnic elements residing in it as well".
-On that occasion, the British journalist G. W. Steevens also noted in the preface of the broshure containing the letter of Gladstone, that he has used "Macedonians" as a collective name of the diverse population of the region.
+The slogan was raised by the British politician William Ewart Gladstone in 1897, in an often misquoted citation, when he promoted the idea on some kind of mini-Balkan Federation in this region.
+Namely, in a letter Gladstone sent to the Byron Society, disccusing the Macedonian question he stated: Next to the Ottoman Government nothing can be more deplorable and blameworthy than jealousies between Greek and Slav, and plans by the States already existing for appropriating other territory.
+Why not Macedonia for Macedonians as well as Bulgaria for Bulgarians and Servia for Servians.
+He also forecasted that, if Macedonians do not stand together in the face of the territorial aspirations, they would certainly be devoured by the existing states.
+Gladstone appealed for the right of self-determination of the peoples who resided in the region, while Britain proceeded in the following period contemplating the creation of an autonomous Macedonia with a Christian governor as a possible solution of the Macedonian question.
+On that occasion, the British journalist G. W. Steevens also noted in the preface of the brochure containing the letter of Gladstone, that he has used "Macedonians" as a collective name of the diverse population of the region.
 Steevens explained that there were at least six different kind of Macedonians at that time.
 Once Gladstone launched the motto, this maxim became widely known.
-In 1898, the historian William Miller argued about Gladstone's proclamation and his motto, that this idea is not practical because there was no Macedonian nation and the whole difficulty in this country is that it is a mixture of different warring nationalities.
+In 1898, the historian William Miller, who visited Macedonia during that period, stressed that it was overrun by rivaling national propagandas, especially Bulgarian, Serb, and Greek who saw Macedonia as their promised land.
+About Gladstone's proclamation and his motto, Miller approved the creation of an autonomous or independent state of Macedonia, but he stated that this idea is not practical because there was no Macedonian nation and the whole difficulty in this country is that it is a mixture of different warring nationalities.
 By that reason per Allen Upward that phrase could not have been used by anybody, who had a first hand knowledge of that country.

-Other authors interpret Gladstone's statement as acknowledging the Macedonians as a separate nationality, although few accepted the idea that there might be a separate Macedonian nation.
+In fact a few accepted then the idea that there might be a separate Macedonian nation.